openebs-archive/openebs-docs/docs/installation.md

 <h4><a class="anchor" aria-hidden="true" id="Default-cStorSparsePool "></a>Default cStorSparsePool</h4>

 The OpenEBS installation will create defaul cstor sparse pool based on this configuration value.
-If "true" a default cstor sparse pool will be configured, if "false" it will not be configured.
+If "true" a default cstor sparse pool will be configured, if "false" it will not be configure a default cStor sparse pool.

 ```
 # environment variable
 - name: OPENEBS_IO_INSTALL_DEFAULT_CSTOR_SPARSE_POOL
-          value: "true"
+  value: "false"
 ```

 <br>